April 6, 2012

 Palms from the flat between the two peaks

-Palms had more brush than Elder did but at half the elevation gain from the flat, it was easy pickings.
-I climbed up on orange desert boulders and even more desert dirt, reaching what I thought was the summit boulder at 10:35am.
-An easy scramble got me to its top but I found no register, so I climbed back down and spotted a lower boulder that appeared to have a cluster of rocks on top, resembling the makings of a register.
-A minute walk got me over there and I did indeed find the summit register, to which I signed my name.
-Another entry mentioned signing the register at the highpoint, but I searched again en route to my planned descent and came up empty ended, not that it mattered too much.
+Palms was brushier than Elder but had half the elevation gain from the flat.
+I climbed on orange desert boulders and even more desert dirt, reaching what I thought was the summit boulder at 10:35am.
+An easy scramble got me to its top but I found no register, so I climbed back down and spotted a lower boulder with a cluster of rocks on top.
+I found the register here to which I added my name.
+Another entry mentioned signing another register at the highpoint but I searched again without luck.

 Elder13